What is the deadline to order my AP Exams?

 Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
 There will be an online payment fee of 3% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online registration form and in your e-mail confirmation which will be sent to the parent email address you provide on the registration form.

-⇒For yearlong and Fall courses, exam fees are due by October 16, 2019.
-A penalty fee will be charged between October 17 and October 25 of $15 per exam.
+For Quarter 1 courses, exam fees are due by October 30, 2020.
+A penalty fee will be charged between October 31 and March 1 of $40 per exam.

 Tips for setting up your College Board Profile on MyAP: